-Whenever I fail to give God the credit for the good things in my life–the kindness from a daughter in law, the sweetness with friends, the insight I had–I am boasting.
+Whenever I fail to give God the credit for the good things in my life–the kindness from a daughter in law, the sweetness with friends, the insight I had–I’m boasting.

-Whenever life is going well and I am silent about the source of my strength or the things that God is doing in and for me, I am boasting.
+Whenever life is going well, and I’m silent about the source of my strength or the things that God is doing in and for me, I’m boasting.

 James says that coming together, confessing our sins, and praying for one another heals us (5:16).
-It seems to me that confessing sins and boasting about weakness is pretty close to the same thing.
 I love how God has made the church so that its people can learn and love and heal together, and then share this bounty with others.

-My experience with church people has often been to hear how well everyone is doing, how much we know of sound doctrine, and to overshare about who needs prayer (not us, of course), as if we are not all a bunch of spiritual quadriplegics trying to feed ourselves.
-As if Jesus’ blood and death and resurrection and new life is all well and good for other people, but truth to tell, we don’t really need it for ourselves.
+My experience with church people has often been to hear how well everyone is doing instead, how much we know of sound doctrine, or to overshare about who needs prayer, as if we’re not all a bunch of spiritual quadriplegics ourselves.
+As if Jesus’ blood and death and resurrection is good for other people, but not for us.

-I’m remembering how much Jesus despised the Pharisees, those hypocrites he said were white washed tombs “full of dead men’s bones,” who didn’t need him.
-What a slap in Jesus’ face they were.
+I’m remembering how much Jesus despised the Pharisees, those hypocrites he said were white washed tombs “full of dead men’s bones,” who thought they didn’t need him.

-My experience with church people has also been with dear ones who think it is bragging to share the sweet things they are experiencing in their journeys with Jesus, and so they don’t.
-But throughout Scripture, we are exhorted to tell one another of the goodness of the Lord to us.
+My experience with church people has also been with some who think it’s bragging to share the sweet things they’re experiencing in their journeys with Jesus, so they don’t.
+But we’re exhorted to tell each another the goodness of God to us.
 That’s not boasting about ourselves.
 That’s praising the One who gives us himself, so that we can turn and share him with each other.
 “Come and hear, all you who fear God; let me tell you what he has done for me.”